 Most stories feature many characters.
 Stephen King’s It (1986) is one example where even briefly-mentioned characters are integral to the story.
-(You can see its full list of characters at Stephen King’s website.)
+(You can see its full list of characters on Stephen King’s website.)
 Think Harry Potter, think Lord of the Rings, think Trainspotting.

 But a good story may not need as many characters as you might think.
 What could you do with fewer characters?